TheNexusAvenger/Nexus-LU-Launcher/README.md

 python publish.py
 cd bin/ # The ZIP files of the distributables will be in bin/ of the repository.
 ```

+**For distributing non-Windows builds, make sure to run the script on
+macOS or Linux.** Otherwise, the executable permissions will be missing.

 # Additions
 ## Patches